 At Apple Oak Fibre Works quality is of the utmost importance.
+We proudly run a circular-economy, operating with sustainable and eco-friendly practices.
 Not only do we trace our yarns to their origin, but our dyes are predominantly sourced organically and if possible locally!
 We work closely with local organic farmers, weekly collecting left over onion skins, carrot tops, cabbage leaves, rhubarb roots, and more.
 Once we have dyed our yarns with the organic materials we add them to our compost – going the extra mile by making the most of the left overs.
 After it is composted, we use it to fertilise our garden where we grow some of our local plant dyes like Woad, Japanese indigo, calendula and lovage to name but a few.
 For dyes that we can’t grow locally due to climate or the sheer quantity needed, we source organically if possible.

 The use of natural dyes is a rewarding practice.
 Often starting out with intense colours like cochineal, lac, indigo or logwood, to name a few, many different colours can be achieved by using the same bath over and over again, modifying the colour with ph regulators and mordants.